p3tecracknell/tellprox/README.md

 $python setup.py install

-If you plan on using authentication, I highly recommend you change the validate_key value on line 30 of __main__.py Finally, run with:
+Finally, run with:

 $python -m tellprox

+Authentication is not set by default.
+To turn it on:

+1. Change the validate_key value on line 30 of __ main __.py
-The default username and password is admin, admin
+2. Set the username and password in the config page